LibraMusic/LibraCore/README.md

 Libra is a new, open, and extensible music service.
 Libra does what you want, how you want.

+The current goal is to have LibraCore at a releasable state by the end of 2024.

 ## Setup Steps

 Before anything else, you need to set up the database.
 Install one of the following databases and follow its steps: